Gastritis and Peptic Ulcer Disease

 These disorders result from a disrupted balance between formation of caustic gastric acid and maintenance of the protective mucosal barrier that depends on secretion of bicarbonate, prostaglandins, and mucosal growth factors.
 In general, gastritis and gastric ulcers are associated with insufficient mucosal protection, whereas duodenal ulcers are associated with excess acid secretion.

 Helicobacter pylori infection may be responsible for up to 95% of duodenal ulcers and 85% of gastric ulcers worldwide.
-The bacteria d isrupt the mucosal protective barrier, making it more vulnerable to acid damage and inciting an inflammatory response.
+The gram-negative spirochete bacteria, first linked to gastritis in 1983, disrupt the mucosal protective barrier, making it more vulnerable to acid damage and inciting an inflammatory response.
 The bacteria also reduce somatostatin production, leading to increased gastrin secretion and action.
-In the United States, H. pylori infection is a less prevalent cause of ulcers; nonsteroidal anti-inflammatory drugs (NSAIDs) being the most common cause of gastric ulcers in the United States.
-Other etiologies include irritants such as aspirin and steroids; severe physiologic stress, including burns, sepsis, trauma, and major surgery; local trauma, such as nasogastric tube placement; and hypersensitivity and autoimmune reactions.
+In the United States, H. pylori infection is a less prevalent cause of ulcers; nonsteroidal anti-inflammatory drugs (NSAIDs) are the most common cause of gastric ulcers in the US.
+Other etiologies include irritants such as aspirin and steroids; anticoagulants; comorbid illnesses; severe physiologic stress including burns, sepsis, trauma, and major surgery; local trauma, such as nasogastric tube placement; genetic factors and hypersensitivity and autoimmune reactions.

-Approximately 70% of peptic ulcers (and a smaller percentage of gastritis cases) are asymptomatic.
+Approximately 70% of peptic ulcers (and a smaller percentage of gastritis cases) are asymptomatic and only 20%-25% of patients with symptoms suggestive of PUD are found on investigation to have a peptic ulcer.
 When symptoms occur, they may include: